-In an age of global climate change, people around the world are looking for ways to reduce their share of the some 15 trillion pounds of greenhouse gases emitted each year.
+In an age of global climate change, people around the world are looking for ways to reduce their share of the approximately 15 trillion pounds of greenhouse gases emitted each year.
 In the United States, one of the top three polluters in the world, many Americans are looking into home energy solutions like energy efficient upgrades and solar installations.
 However, for some homeowners, the first question is “what is my carbon footprint, and what are the biggest contributing factors?”
 In this article we’ll answer the following questions:

-- What lifestyle choices influence carbon footprint?
+- What lifestyle choices influence my carbon footprint?

 - How do I calculate my own carbon footprint?